 c.
 When determining the intellectual quotient equivalent score, a maximum confidence level of ninety percent (90%) shall be applied to the Full Scale score to determine if the interval includes a score of 70 or less, and shall be interpreted to the benefit of the applicant being determined to have a Developmental Disability.

-2. "Adaptive behavior similar to that of a person with mental retardation" means that the person has an overall adaptive behavior Composite or equivalent score that is two or more standard deviations below the mean.
+2. "Adaptive behavior similar to that of a person with intellectual disability" means that the person has an overall adaptive behavior composite or equivalent score that is two or more standard deviations below the mean.

 a.
 Measurements shall be determined using a norm-referenced, standardized assessment of adaptive behaviors that is appropriate to the person’s living environment and comparable to a comprehensively administered Vineland scale of adaptive behavior, as revised or current to the date of administration.
 The assessment shall be administered and determined by a professional qualified to administer the assessment used.